groupdocs-signature/GroupDocs.Signature-Docs/net/getting-started/signature-use-cases/how-to-generate-qrcode-and-sign-document-using-csharp.md

 Another way to improve documents is to generate the QR code first and then add it to documents using third-party tools.
 For this case, it is possible to generate code as an image.

-* Create the `QRCodeSignOptions` instance and set up all demanded fields.
+* Create the `QrCodeSignOptions` instance and set up all demanded fields.
 * Instantiate the `PreviewSignatureOptions` object providing the methods for creation and releasing.
 * Invoke the `GenerateSignaturePreview` method to obtain the QR code image as a stream.
 * Use the resultant QR Code stream in any possible way.